Start9Labs/nostr-rs-relay-startos/instructions.md

 in hex format.
 The config will refuse to save until there is at least one pubkey in the whitelist.

+Some Nostr clients will not allow you to copy your hex pubkey.
+In that case, visit https://damus.io/key to convert your npub to hex.

 Some Nostr clients will allow you to copy your hex pubkey.
 If not, you can visit https://damus.io/key to convert your npub to hex.